-Help INT purchase ecologically valuable lands across PEI to be protected in perpetuity
+Help INT purchase ecologically important land across PEI, to protect forever

 Prince Edward Island, known for its beautiful rolling fields and stunning coastal views, is also home to a unique and invaluable natural treasure – the Wabanaki-Acadian Forest.
 This intricate network of native forests spans across Kings, Queen, and Prince Counties and plays a crucial role in maintaining the Island’s biodiversity.
 However, these forests are under constant threat from various factors, including development and climate change.